simtopia/verbs/README.md

 ### Git Dependency

-VERBS can be added as a git dependency to your projects `pyproject.toml` but requires maturin to be added as a build requirement, for example
+VERBS can be added as a direct dependency to your projects `pyproject.toml` but requires maturin to be added as a build requirement, for example

 ```